usco/usco-ultiviewer/README.md

 - a pre-built version (following the steps above) is already present by default in the embed folder

+- do not forget to copy/symlink embed.css into the embed folder (it is used both for the basic demo & the embed version)

 This will be AUTOMATED soon